-Given a Linked List where every node represents a linked list and contains two pointers of its type:
+Given a Linked List of size N, where every node represents a linked list and contains two pointers of its type:

 (ii) a bottom pointer to a linked list where this node is head.

 You have to flatten the linked list to a single linked list which is sorted.